 It’s also why I won’t pierce my children’s ears unless they ask and choose to when they’re older.
 I know that in the grand scheme of things, piercing a child’s ears doesn’t seem like a big deal.
 However, to me it is about the message it is sending the child – which is that it is somehow your place to modify their body.

-Cam shaved his head with a razor when he was six.
+Cam asked to shave his head with a razor when he was six.
 He really just wanted to experience the feeling!
+We helped him.

 As a parent or a relative, you’re not automatically entitled to hugs, kisses, or any other physical contact without consent.
 It’s our job as parents to let kids know that they are both in control of their body and entitled to say “no.” It’s also important to respect our children’s wishes and to step in when others forget to consider their rights and boundaries, even if it causes offense.
 No matter how harmless it seems to you or anyone else, your children have the right to make those choices regardless and that must be respected.